ait-energy/matsim-drs/README.md

 - `drs_[un]matched_trips.csv`: details for all matched and unmatched trips of the *last iteration*
 - `drs_sim_stats.csv`: number of actually successful pickups and stuck riders in `mobsim` (found in the `ITERS/it.x` folders)

-## Limitations
+## Limitations & Future Work

-- Only one rider is supported per a driver's leg (but a driver may have different riders on different legs).
+- Only **one rider is supported per driver's trip** (but a driver may take different riders along on different trips).
-- If a `drsDriver` can not pick up a `drsRider` because it is not there it will still go to the dropoff place.
+- If a `drsDriver` can not pick up a `drsRider` because it is not there it will still make the **detour** to the dropoff place.
-  A future improvement is to optimize the drivers route on the fly in such cases.
+  A future improvement is to optimize the drivers route on the fly in such cases
-- `pickupWaitingSeconds` prolongs pickups in case the rider is not already waiting when the driver arrives.
-  However, even if the rider arrives soon after the driver starts waiting for him, the driver will only depart when the full `pickupWaitingSeconds` are over.
+- `pickupWaitingSeconds` **prolongs pickups** in case the rider is not already waiting when the driver arrives However, even if the rider arrives soon after the driver starts waiting for him, the driver will only depart when the full `pickupWaitingSeconds` are over.
+- **Unmatched drivers and riders** even after reaching equilibrium account for 6% and 0.3% respectively for our Upper Austria model.
+  Ideally that should be 0.
+- **Improve the matching algorithm**
+  - Option for predefined pickup points (instead of door-to-door)
+  - Use sociodemographic attributes in the matching algorithm, not only for scoring
+  - Avoid local optimums (and implement a more complex optimization algorithm)

 ## Literature